SalmonSeasoning/lchs-railers-esports-bot/README.md

 ## Misc.
 - Fresh restarts: Run `docker-compose down -v` and the **MySQL data will be deleted**.
 This is necessary after adding/removing SQL tables.
 - For further information, please refer to: "LICENSE", "DOCS.md", "SECURITY.md"
+- Sometimes when running `docker-compose` you might get some kind of connection error, and if that happens on a fresh install, try running `sudo docker-compose` instead.